Worried about Japanese knotweed? Book a site survey and we’ll send an invasive weed specialist to take a look.

 Japanese knotweed infestation can seriously damage the value of your property, so it's not an issue to be taken lightly.
 If you suspect your neighbour has Japanese knotweed next door, quick action can lead to an effective solution and minimise cost, damage and headaches along the way.

-If you can't come to an amicable solution with your neighbours or they are simply denying that a problem exists, Taylor Total Weed Control's Japanese knotweed monitoring programme can provide your neighbour with documented evidence of Japanese knotweed on-site, highlighting to all involved that knotweed is indeed present.
+If you can't come to an amicable solution with your neighbours or they are simply denying that a problem exists, Total Weed Control's Japanese knotweed monitoring programme can provide your neighbour with documented evidence of Japanese knotweed on-site, highlighting to all involved that knotweed is indeed present.

 Keeping you covered